Astrokrp/Automation-using-Macros-in-Excel/README.md

 * Please find the VBA script to see the Code used to create Macros in Excel to decrease Work Load for the employees at Countdown Support Office in New Zealand.
 * You can inspect the code and ask me questions. contact me at phy.astrokrp@outlook.com

+### Objectives for the project

+* Communicate with the coordinator(Rajeev) at countdown and help record a initial macro in Microsoft Excel

 ## IMPORTANT NOTE: The attached VBA script would not work if you implement directly to your computer because it was scripted specifically for the confidential sheets. also, uploded file strictly demonstrates my knowledge in VBA and Excel and There is no other purpose relates to this repository.